osg-htc/technology/docs/policy/software-support.md

 -----------

-The OSG uses [Freshdesk](#freshdesk) to track support issues so you will need a Freshworks account with agent privileges (contact the OSG Software Team Manager for access).
+The OSG uses [Freshdesk](#freshdesk) to track support issues so you will need a Freshworks account with agent privileges (contact the OSG Software Team Area Coordinator for access).

 !!!tip "Logging in as an agent"
     Don't enter your credentials directly into the [login page](https://support.opensciencegrid.org/support/login)!